Kang Sheng: Death and disgrace

 Kang Sheng died of bladder cancer on December 16, 1975.
 He was given a formal funeral, attended by every member of the Politburo except Mao, who did not attend funerals at this stage, and Zhou Enlai and Zhu De, who were both too weak to attend.
 Marshal Ye Jianying delivered a eulogy in which he praised Kang as "a proletarian revolutionary, a Marxist theoretician, and a glorious fighter against revisionism."
+He was buried at Babaoshan Revolutionary Cemetery.

 In November 1978, Hu Yaobang voiced the first formal criticism of Kang in a speech to the Central Party School.
 Ruan Ming reports Hu as telling four of Kang's "anti-revisionist scribblers" that:

 you four people have played an extremely negative role in the liberation of thought, the role of a brake.
 As far as I'm concerned, this is because you have come too much under the influence of people like Kang Sheng. … Kang Sheng passed his time reading between the lines looking for "allusions" without taking account of the real subject of articles and the general idea.
 He made a sort of talent of looking for a particular point he could attack.
 He had learned this from Stalin, from Andrei Zhdanov and the KGB, and acted thus from the time of the Yan'an era.

 Following the arrest of the Gang of Four and the return to power of Deng Xiaoping, criticisms of Kang Sheng grew and a special case group was established to investigate Kang's career.
 In late summer 1980, the special case group reported to the CCP Central Committee.
 In October 1980, just in advance of commencing the trial of the Gang of Four, Kang Sheng was posthumously expelled from the CCP and the Central Committee formally rescinded Marshal Ye Jianying's eulogy.
+His corpse was exhumed from Babaoshan.

-In his 1978 speech, Hu Yaobang labeled him as the Chinese equivalent of Dzerzhinsky or Beria, an opinion “shared by a majority of informed Chinese.”
+In his 1978 speech, Hu Yaobang labeled him as the Chinese equivalent of Dzerzhinsky or Beria, an opinion "shared by a majority of informed Chinese."
 Most official published material characterizes him as part of "Lin Biao and Jiang Qing Counter-Revolutionary Cliques", although some partially positive biographies have been released in recent years detailing his roles in Communist International, Chinese Civil War and the Yan'an Rectification Movement.

-Due to his role in the purging of Xi Zhongxun, the father of future General Secretary Xi Jinping, it is unlikely that the party will formally rehabilitate him.
-In 2008, The US Based China News Digest released a previously unpublished interview with Kang's widow Cao Yi'ou conducted in the 1980s where she defends Kang and refutes the charges against him, calling for the CCP to rehabilitate him.
+In 2008, The US Based China News Digest released a previously unpublished interview with Kang's widow Cao Yi'ou conducted in the 1980s where she defended Kang and called for the CCP to rehabilitate him.
 The article was initially blocked in mainland China, although in 2015 it re-appeared on the history section of Sina Weibo.
-The details of his activities after the founding of the PRC in the Intelligence and Security Apparatus of the Party remain classified and closed off to historians, with no new information about him being disclosed by the CCP since the 1980s.